camunda/camunda-docs-manual/content/reference/bpmn20/events/signal-events.md

 Note: The signal event does not perform any kind of correlation to a specific process instance.
 On the contrary, it is broadcast to all process instances.
 If you need to exclusively deliver a signal to a specific process instance, do not use the throwing signal event but perform correlation manually and use `signalEventReceived(String signalName, String executionId)` using the appropriate query mechanisms.

-## Querying for Signal Event subscriptions
+## Querying for Signal Event Subscriptions

 It is possible to query for all executions which have subscribed to a specific signal event: